-CCDC maintains a public crime log covering each of its regional campuses.
+CCDC maintains a public crime log.
 Criminal acts reported to the DCSA will be entered into the crime log within two business days unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
 Information that could identify either the victim or the alleged perpetrator is excluded for all log entries.
 Necessary updates to entries already reported in the log will be made within 2 business days of new information becoming available.